Dutasteride (doo-TAS-ter-ide), Tamsulosin Hydrochloride (tam-SOO-loe-sin hye-droe-KLOR-ide)

-- Make sure your doctor knows if you have liver disease, low blood pressure, prostate cancer, or an allergy to sulfa drugs such as sulfamethoxazole, sulfasoxazole, or Bactrim®.
+- Make sure your doctor knows if you have liver disease, low blood pressure, prostate cancer, or an allergy to sulfa drugs such as sulfamethoxazole, sulfasalazine, sulfasoxazole, Azulfidine®, Bactrim®, or Septra®.

 - This medicine may make you dizzy.
-Avoid driving, using machines, or doing anything else that could be dangerous if you are dizzy.
+Avoid driving, using machines, or doing anything else that could be dangerous if you are dizzy or are not alert.

 - Dizziness, lightheadedness, or fainting may occur after you take this medicine, especially when you get up suddenly from a lying or sitting position.
 Getting up slowly may help.
 If you feel dizzy, lie down so you do not faint.
 Then sit for a few moments before standing to keep the dizziness from returning.

 - This medicine may affect the results of the prostate specific antigen (PSA) test, which may be used to detect prostate cancer.
 Make sure you tell all of your doctors that you are using this medicine.

 - This medicine will not prevent prostate cancer but may increase your risk of developing high-grade prostate cancer.
 Tell your doctor if you have concerns about this risk.

 - Do not donate blood until 6 months have passed since your last dose.
 This medicine can remain in your blood for a long time and be passed on to a pregnant woman who receives a blood transfusion.

 - This medicine does not usually affect normal sexual abilities in most men.
 You may notice that you ejaculate less fluid when you have sex.